django-salesforce/django-salesforce/README.rst

 The last most important:

+-  v5.1.1: Removed support for Python 3.8 and Django 2.1
 -  v5.0.2: Removed support for Python 3.7 and Django 2.0

 -  v4.2: Some new features or versions implemented after June 2023 can require a license key